Andazu/PocketPayV2/README.md

 # PocketPayV2

-PocketPayV2 is a React Native project created with **Expo** and styled using **NativeWind** (a Tailwind CSS solution for React Native).
+PocketPayV2 is a React Native project created with **Expo** and styled using **NativeWind** (a Tailwind CSS solution for React Native), with type safety ensured by TypeScript.
 The purpose of this project is to recreate the functionality of an existing `.asp` and Bootstrap-based site within a modern React Native framework.

 ## Features

 - Modern mobile application built with React Native and Expo.
 - Tailwind-like styling using NativeWind for streamlined and efficient UI development.
 - Modularized component structure for scalability and maintainability.
+- Type-safe development with TypeScript for improved maintainability and reduced runtime errors.

 ## Project Structure